Virtual-Labs/merge-sort/src/questionnaire/11-define-simulation.md

 ## Sample

-   **Question 1** : How does the student interact with the experiment?
+   **Question 1** : How will the student _interact_ with
+                     the experiment?
+What are the "what-if"
+                     scenarios that have been included in
+                     the simulation?

-   **Answer 2** : There is a lab bench which holds the
+   **Answer 2** : There will be a lab bench which holds the primitive
-                        primitive operations and the inputs that can used for the experiment, it also has a 'lab floor' where experiments happen when primitives
-                        and inputs are dragged on the floor in a valid way.
+                  operations and the inputs that can used for the experiment, it also has a 'lab floor' where experiments happen when primitives and inputs are dragged on the floor in a valid way.

- Output of the experiment is shown on the
-                        screen and student can record them for later use.
+                  Output of the experiment is shown on the screen and student can record them for later use.

- Experiments are recorded and played
-                        back.
-This is built using front-end
-                        technologies like JS and HTML5 so that it works well on different form factors like tablets and mobile devices.
+                 Experiments can be recorded and played back.
+This is built using front-end technologies and use JS and HTML5 so that it can work well on different form factors like tablet and mobile.

-  **Question 2** : What metrics are used to understand the students'
+  **Question 2** : What metrics will you use to _evaluate_
-                   extent of learning?
+                   the student's extent of learning?

    **Answer 2** :

    		  1. Time spent on an activity
                   2. Correctness of output
                   3. Correctness of steps followed
                   4. How many times student attempted a problem before getting it right.